5 Credit Cards with the Longest 0% Intro APR Balance Transfer Period

 Alternatives to balance transfer cards

 If you're tired of dealing with a variable APR, you could look into an alternative such as a personal loan or home equity loan.
-These options typically have a fixed interest rate, and you can consolidate debt from multiple credit cards.
+These options typically have a fixed interest rate, and you can consolidate debt from multiple high-interest credit cards.
 You can find these loans with online lenders as well as local ones such as credit unions.

 If you own a home and don't mind a variable rate, a home equity line of credit (HELOC) could also be a good way to consolidate debt.
 Keep in mind that a home equity loan or line of credit is secured by your home, so if you stop paying, you could lose your home.

-Do balance transfers affect your credit score?
+Do balance transfers hurt your credit score?

 First, the new credit card increases the amount of revolving credit you can access while keeping your total debt owed the same.
 This is a powerful factor in boosting your score.